 For information about the individual open positions, please see https://www.sfb1054.med.uni-muenchen.de/open_positions1/

-Online applications for doctoral and post-doctoral positions are now being accepted until August 15, 2021.
+Online applications for doctoral and post-doctoral positions were being accepted until August 15, 2021.
 We will make every effort to expedite the selection process so that positions can be filled as soon as possible.